 Committees provide major support services for ILA membership, leadership, special interest groups, and the Executive Board.
-Committee chairs are appointed by the current ILA president with the approval of the Executive Board.
-Terms of office vary.
-This term is designed to provide an avenue for interested members to become easily involved in ILA activities.
+Committee chairs are appointed by the current ILA president and approved by the Executive Board.
+Terms of office vary and are designed to provide an avenue for interested members to become easily involved in ILA activities.
 The hope is that the experience gained will encourage members to continue their involvement in ILA.
 ILA members may volunteer or be appointed to these committees.